arpansahu/arpansahu_dot_me/Readme.md

 -Build Portfolio Using Bootstrap 5.

-1. Used Bootstrap for building UI.
+1. Used Bootstrap for building UI and Django as Backend.
 2. Used DropBox API for showing updated Resumes.
 3. Used Javascript / Jquery for making templates Dynamic
-4. Used Django
-5. Used SMTP to notify my whenever someone tries to message me on arpansahu.me
+4. Used SMTP to notify my whenever someone tries to message me on arpansahu.me

 -Deployed on Heroku